S3-working-group/s3-practical-guide/docs/role-selection.md

     -   proposing a nominee themselves or asking a group member
     -   inviting (some) nominees to agree who should be proposed
     -   inviting group dialogue to help reveal the strongest nominee
-7. **Check for Objections:** Ask participants (including the proposed nominee) to simultaneously signal whether or not they have an <a href="#" class="tooltip" title="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">objection</a>.
+7. **Check for Objections:** Ask participants (including the proposed nominee) to simultaneously signal whether or not they have an <a href="glossary.html#entry-objection" class="glossary-tooltip" data-toggle="tooltip" title="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">objection</a>.
 8. **Address and Resolve Objections,** beginning with any from the proposed nominee.
 [Objections may be resolved](resolve-objections.html) in many ways, including amending the role's domain description or by nominating someone else.
 When all objections are resolved, check with the (final) nominee again if they accept the role.
 9. **Celebrate:** Acknowledge reaching agreement and thank the person who will now keep the role.